List of the wettest tropical cyclones in the United States: Ohio

 The state of Ohio can be impacted by the remnants of both eastern Pacific and Atlantic tropical cyclones, with a bulk of the activity originating in the Gulf of Mexico.
 Hurricane Frederic in 1979, interacting with a nearby frontal zone, brought over 8 in of rainfall to isolated spots of the state, becoming the wettest known tropical cyclone, or remnant, to impact Ohio.

 Oklahoma

 Remnant tropical cyclones can move into the state which originate in either the Pacific or Atlantic hurricane basins.
 In 2007, Tropical Storm Erin reintensified over Oklahoma leading to heavy rainfall within the state.
-Rainfall exceeded 12 in in isolated spots, which turned out to be the third wettest tropical cyclone remnant on record for Oklahoma.
+Rainfall exceeded 12 in in isolated spots, which turned out to be the fourth wettest tropical cyclone remnant on record for Oklahoma.

 Oregon

-Impacts from tropical cyclones in the Pacific Northwest are rare.
-Most recently, the remains of Ignacio moved through the region, spurring spotty moderate rainfall across the region.
+Impacts from tropical cyclones in the Pacific Northwest occur infrequently.
+Most recently, the remains of Hilary moved through eastern Oregon.

 Pennsylvania

 Although Hurricane Agnes was barely a hurricane at landfall in Florida, its major impact was over the Mid-Atlantic region, where Agnes combined with a non-tropical low to produce widespread rains of 6 to 12 in with local amounts up to 19 in in western Schuylkill County in Pennsylvania.
 These rains produced widespread severe flooding from Virginia northward to New York, with other flooding occurring over the western portions of the Carolinas.